Azure/bicep/docs/linter-rules/adminUsername-should-not-be-literal.md

 **Code**: adminUsername-should-not-be-literal

 **Description**: When setting an adminUserName property, don't use a literal value or an expression which evaluates to a literal value.
-Creae a parameter for the username and use an expression to reference the parameter's value.
+Create a parameter for the username and use an expression to reference the parameter's value.

 The following examples fail this test.